nrao16/330-final-project-backend/README.md

 *------- POC UPDATE-------*
 - All models, daos, routes, middleware, postman tests for all routes and login jest test done.
 - Need to work on jest tests for authors, books, favorites.
-- I wanted to be able to search on author name in the books api but that is something I am still finding difficult to do.
-I will try to get that working.

 *--------------------------*